Need BLS, ACLS, PALS,

 Get the Best CPR Class in St. Louis Today!

 The heart is placed in between the lungs slightly skewed to the left just because of its position and functions.
 Blood comes to the Inferior or Superior vena cava and pours into the right atrium; it then starts to fill up the right atrium and passes through the tricuspid valve and into the right ventricle.
 The tricuspid valve then shuts closed so the blood cannot go back up into the right atrium.
-Our blood has a tendency to want to rush back the right atrium due to the pressure in the right ventricle.
+Our blood tends to rush back to the right atrium due to the pressure in the right ventricle.
 The tricuspid valve prevents this from happening because blood is forced to move from high to low blood pressure.
 The blood leaves the right ventricle and goes out into the pulmonary semilunar valve where it then travels into the pulmonary arteries.
 The pulmonary semilunar valves shut so blood can’t flow back.
 The blood in the pulmonary arteries then moves to the lungs and fills the lungs.
-Blood leaves the lungs and flows through the pulmonary veins and enters into the left atrium.
+Blood leaves the lungs flows through the pulmonary veins and enters the left atrium.
 Blood then fills up the left atrium and flows through the bicuspid valve into the left ventricle.
-The bicuspid valve then closes shut so the blood cannot flow back up to the left atrium, because this too like the right side has a lot of pressure and the blood wants to move back.
+The bicuspid valve then closes shut so the blood cannot flow back up to the left atrium because this too like the right side has a lot of pressure and the blood wants to move back.
 But blood must flow from a high to a low pressure.
 Blood fills the left ventricle and leaves out of the aortic semilunar valve and up the aorta.
 The aortic semilunar valve also closes shut so blood can’t back flow.
 Blood then goes up the ascending aorta to the aortic arch to the body tissue.

 Related Posts